Making Models Unmergeable via Scaling-Sensitive Loss Landscape: Implementation Details

-\paragraph{Standalone Performance} A practical protection mechanism must preserve standalone utility under adapter-only deployment.
-Table~\ref{tab:main_8datasets_wide_bar} reports per-task standalone accuracy on the eight vision benchmarks for \textsc{Trap$^2$} and the two post-hoc baselines, PaRaMS and MergeLock, using the two variants described in Section~\ref{sec:baselines}.
+A practical protection mechanism must preserve standalone utility under adapter-only deployment.
+Table~\ref{tab:main_8datasets_wide_bar} reports per-task standalone accuracy on the eight vision benchmarks for \textsc{Trap$^2$} and the two post-hoc baselines, PaRaMS and Merge-Lock, using the two variants described in Section~\ref{sec:baselines}.